Archive for the ‘galleries’ Category

 POSTMODERNISM IS DEAD

-A new modernity is emerging, reconfigured to an age of globalisation – understood in its economic, political and cultural aspects: an altermodern culture
+A new modernity is emerging, salve reconfigured to an age of globalisation – understood in its economic, political and cultural aspects: an altermodern culture

 Increased communication, travel and migration are affecting the way we live